-At first, I missed the usual Russiancheese, black bread and chocolates.
-But after my mother came to visit, she brought a present and I safely devoured everything, the desire to eat these foods disappeared for another six months.
-The more delicious bread I later found in the bakery, occasionally I took Lindt chocolates (they are even better than ours), well, I somehow cooled down to the yellow cheese and switched to Camembert / Brie from Macro.
+At first, I missed the usual Russian cheese, black bread and chocolates.
+But after my mother came to visit, brought a present and I ate everything safely, the desire to eat these products disappeared for another six months.
+Moreover, I later found delicious bread in the bakery, occasionally I took Lindt chocolates (they are even better than ours), well, I somehow cooled down to the yellow cheese and switched to Camembert / Brie from Macro.

-Thus, living in Thailand only in winter, II do not have a shortage of anything at all.
-Perhaps if I lived there for years, it would be different.
-And even great to change the kitchen 2 times a year, so as not to bother.
-Probably, you only want red caviar sometimes, but you can buy it in Tae (they sell it in social networks).
-In general, in all the following visits to Tai, I already acted according to the finished scheme, switched to Thai food and already knew where to find familiar food in Thailand.
+So, living in Thailand only in winter, I don't feel short of anything at all.
+Perhaps, if I had lived there for years, it would have been different.
+And it's even great to change the kitchen 2 times a year, so as not to get bored.
+Probably, you only want red caviar sometimes, but you can also buy it in Tae (they sell it in social networks).
+In general, on all my next visits to Tai, I already acted according to a ready-made scheme, switched to Thai food and already knew, where to find familiar food in Thailand.

-How will you, I find it difficult to say.
-It seems to me that only something completely specific can be lacking.
-Or it may be inconvenient and unusual to go for bread in a special place, instead of buying it around the corner, as in Russia.
-Now there are quite a few small bakeries with delicious baguettes, chiabats and other rolls in Phuket and Pattaya, but if this is not near your property, you will have to go looking for it.
+How will it be with you, I find it difficult to say.
+It seems to me that only something very specific can be missing.
+Or it may be inconvenient and unusual to go to a special place for bread, instead of buying it around the corner, as in Russia.
+Now there are quite a few small bakeries with delicious baguettes, ciabats and other buns in Phuket and Pattaya, but if this is not near your home, you will have to go looking.

-Also this conclusion: to eat at home about Russia, it is better to rent a house with a kitchen and a stove and cook on your own.
-If you like Thai food, you can eat only in general.
-Thai cafes, do not have to cook and wash dishes.
+There is also another conclusion: in order to eat like at home in Russia, it is better to rent a house with a kitchen and a stove and cook on your own.
+If you like Thai food, then you can generally only eat in Thai cafes, no need to cook and wash dishes.